-I travel the world to teach and absolutely love writing our signature Thesaurus books and helping writers in that way.
+I travel the world to teach and absolutely love writing our signature Description Thesaurus books and helping writers in that way.
 A few years ago Becca and I embarked on another journey with Lee Powell of Scrivener, creating a new site, One Stop for Writers.
 Lee has since moved on to other adventures, but Becca and I continue to create tools that are changing the face of storytelling and it is so satisfying to create things we KNOW writers really need.

 Resources To Check Out